accorvin-test-organization/org-management/README.md

 This automation depends on a GitHub ]personal access token with read and write permissions to organization members.
 The token value is saved in this repository as a repository secret with name `ORG_MANAGEMENT_TOKEN`.

+## Making Changes to Organization Membership

+Addition or removal of users to/from the organization should be made by editing the [membership config][config/organization_membership.yaml].

+To add an individual to the organization, open a pull request adding the individual's GitHub username to the membership config file. *Note* Please add individuals in alphabetical order.

+## CI/CD

+We use GitHub actions to automate the functionality of this repository.
+To validate new changes to this repository, we have a workflow called [Verify Pull Requests](.github/workflows/verify-pull-requests.yaml).
+For every pull request to this repository, this will:

+  * Lint all YAML files
+  * Check that the list of organization users is alphabetical
+  * Ensure that there are no duplicate individuals
+  * Ensure that changes to organization owners are not being made

+When changes to the membership config file are merged to main, an additional workflow called [Apply Organization Membership](.github/workflows/apply-org-membership.yaml) is run.
+This workflow runs the Peribolos tool and reconciles the state of the org membership to the contencts of the config file.

+## Managing Organization Owners

+We want to prevent changes to the org management file that result in the state of organization owners changing.
+The Peribolos tool currently requires that you specify owners when running it, so we've hard coded the set of organization owners.
+This set is managed as an organization-level variable called `ORG_OWNERS` that is then consumed by the Peribolos tool at runtime.